 Do you want to explore Madrid’s best-kept secrets?
 Stay with us on this amazing blog that we’ve prepared with the help of our local guides.
-Together we uncover 24 secret spots in Madrid!
+Together we uncover 24 Madrid secret spots!

 Spain’s capital city is considered one of the most interesting and vibrant cities in Europe.
 It is often visited by those looking for culture, gastronomy and amazing nightlife.
 From urban architecture, street art to narrow cobblestone streets, historical buildings and authentic food experiences, Madrid has it all.

 The list of must-see sites is quite large.
 You could not just leave Madrid without visiting the big icons such as the Prado Museum, the Royal Palace or the Retiro Park, to name just a few…However, this majestic city has much more to offer with surprising hidden gems ‘off the beaten path’ just waiting to be discovered!
 As unbelievable as it might sound, some of these places are unknown, even to many locals.